 In addition to hiking, mountain biking is an extremely popular activity in Crested Butte.
 Pretty much all of the trails I’ve included on this list allow mountain bikes, with noted exceptions.
 If you want to completely avoid mountain bikes I recommend heading into the Maroon Bells-Snowmass Wilderness or Raggeds Wilderness where they are prohibited.
 Be aware that most of the hikes in the local wilderness areas are out of aspen range, which is why I didn’t include many here.

 Keep in mind this isn’t an exhaustive list.
-There are TONS of great hikes in the Crested Butte area.
-You can find updated information on where to find the best fall colors around town here (check back for 2023 information).
+There are TONS of great hikes to see fall colors in the Crested Butte area!

 Here are some of my favorite fall hikes in Crested Butte to see the fall colors: